-Altitude sickness or AMS is caused by travelling too high and too fast.
+Altitude sickness or AMS is caused by traveling too high and too fast.
 Breathing becomes more difficult as you are not able to get enough air.
 It can quickly become a medical emergency if it is ignored.

-It does not seem to matter how old you are, how fit you are or if you are a boy or girl.
+It does not seem to matter how old you are, how fit you are, or if you are a boy or girl.
 The onset of the symptoms usually starts within a few hours.

-These include; headache, lethargy, dizziness, difficulty sleeping, loss of appetite and shortness of breath.
+These include; headache, lethargy, dizziness, difficulty sleeping, loss of appetite, and shortness of breath.
 AMS becomes an issue above 3000m, and since the vast majority of the whole Valley is above that, it is certainly something to consider.